 Planning a fishing trip to Chesapeake Bay or mid-Atlantic coastal waters?
 Research and monitoring programs at the Virginia Institute of Marine Science (VIMS) can help you fish better, and provide the knowledge and data needed to manage the fish stocks that provide food and sport for you and more than a half million other recreational anglers each year.

-No matter what species you’re after—spot, croaker, striped bass, bluefish, summer flounder, weakfish, or other favorites—our scientists have been working for 75 years to make sure they’ll be there for you to pursue.
+No matter what species you’re after—spot, croaker, striped bass, bluefish, summer flounder, weakfish, or other favorites—our scientists have been working for more than 75 years to make sure they’ll be there for you to pursue.
 But remember, finding and landing that trophy is still up to you!

 We count small fish so you can catch big ones